Personal Statements

 (5) Be Concise

 Some schools set no limit for personal statements, but most suggest either 2–3 or 2–4 pages.
-Aim for two pages, double-spaced.
+Be sure to check the school’s requirements for page count before you submit.
+You should write two pages, double-spaced in almost all cases.
 Do not make the error of thinking that more is better.
 Law schools value the ability to persuasively convey information in a relatively short space.
 Also, keep in mind that admissions committees are reviewing thousands of applications.
 Don’t waste their time.

 1. DON’T just restate your résumé in narrative form.
 That shows no critical thinking ability.
 If you are going to talk about more than one achievement or experience mentioned on your résumé, then connect the dots.
 Find a common theme that ties those items together.